dandxy89/dandxy89/README.md

 ### Hello!
 I'm Dan. 👋

-- 🔭 I’m currently working on as a Backend Engineer, with a focus on the development of the Data Platform using Rust at [Sigma Financial](https://www.sigmafinancial.ai/)
+- 🔭 I’m currently working on as a Backend Engineer at [Sigma Financial](https://www.sigmafinancial.ai/)
+  - Assisting in the development of a comprehensive Financial Research platform.
+  - Instrumental in all the backend tasks necessary for pattern recognition, real-time alerts, smoothing algorithms, strategy creation (including backtesting) and the developement of custom domain language called `Sigma Script`.
 - 🌱 I’m currently learning about Actor Systems, SIMD and Technical Analysis.
-- 🤔 I’m looking for help with SIMD, LP Optimisation and Parsers.
+- 🤔 I’m looking for help with SIMD, F1 Data, LP Optimisation and PEST Parsers.
 - 📫 How to reach me: LinkedIn or Emails

 # 💻Tech Stack